 International Students and Scholars

 International Students and Scholars staff assist Pace’s international student population with immigration and acculturation issues and provide globally-themed programs for the entire Pace Community.
 Request an appointment as an international student.
-For more information about studying at Pace as an international student email email@example.com or for information about Pace's Global Pathways program and its free English tutoring services, visit us online or email IAS@pace.edu.
+For more information about academic programs and free tutoring services for international students, visit the IAS website or email IAS@pace.edu.

 The Learning Commons